- The Seattle Preschool Program Levy was proposed by Mayor Murray and the City Council, and was approved by voters in 2014.

 - The project will build toward serving 2,000 children in 100 classrooms by 2018.

 FAMILIES & STUDENTS

-- Participation will be voluntary for providers and participants.
-All Seattle 4-year-olds will be eligible to apply.
+- Participation is voluntary for providers and participants.
+All Seattle 4-year-olds are eligible to apply.

 - 3-year-olds who are from Seattle families making 300% of the federal poverty level and below will be eligible to apply.